567

 – wizzwizz4

-Sep 30, 2016 at 6:28
+Commented Sep 30, 2016 at 6:28

 • 1

 \$\begingroup\$ I mean the judging is up to the whim of the voters own opinions and knowledge of how C code should look.
 We've had issues before with challenges like "draw the prettiest picture" which is plainly an art, not programming contest, and those kind of thing rarely go over well, often close voted as "primarily opinion based".
 This challenge (and all pop-cons really) suffer from similar issues.
-I'm not personally against this challenge or art contests, but it's just an issue you may need to face. \$\endgroup\$ Sep 30, 2016 at 6:35
+I'm not personally against this challenge or art contests, but it's just an issue you may need to face. \$\endgroup\$ Commented Sep 30, 2016 at 6:35

 • \$\begingroup\$ @HelkaHomba Do you have suggestions as to which questions to change / remove / reword to stop it being bad subjective? \$\endgroup\$